The best crafting classes in NYC

 19. DIY Workshop Forged Bangles at EatMetal, Inc.

 Using sterling silver and copper, you’ll learn how to create impressive and personalized bangles to pair with your wardrobe or give as unique gifts.
-Students will be guided through the process of preparing the metal, forging and soldering it into the proper shape and finishing the bangles to give them the color and appearance of your choosing.
-You’ll leave the class having made two linking or stacked bangles and all of the materials and tools are included.
-You’ll leave the course with a new bit of bling and you’ll be ready to start expanding your collection of handcrafted jewelry.
+Students will be guided through the process of preparing the metal, forging and soldering it into the proper shape, and finishing the bangles to give them the color and appearance of their choosing.
+You’ll leave the class having made two linking or stacked bangles, and all of the materials and tools are included.
+You’ll walk away with a new bit of bling, and you’ll be ready to start expanding your collection of handcrafted jewelry.

 Advertising